Howrah–Ernakulam Antyodaya Express: Coach composition

-The trains is completely general coaches trains designed by Indian Railways with features of LED screen display to show information about stations, train speed etc. Vending machines for tea, coffee and milk, bio toilets in compartments as well as CCTV cameras as well as facility for potable drinking water and mobile charging points and toilet occupancy indicators.
+The train is a completely general coach train designed by the Indian Railways with features of LED screen display to show information about stations, train speed, etc. Vending machines for tea, coffee, and milk; bio toilets in compartments; CCTV cameras, facility for potable drinking water, mobile charging points, and toilet occupancy indicators are available.

 Service

-It averages 63 km/hr as 22877 Antyodaya Express starts on Saturday and covering 2285 km in 37 hrs & 59 km/hr as 22878 Antyodaya Express starts on Tuesday covering 1968 km in 38 hrs 15 mins.
+It averages 64 km/h as 22877 Antyodaya Express starts on Saturday and covering 2285 km in 37 hrs and 64 km/h as 22878 Antyodaya Express starts on Tuesday, covering 1968 km in 37 hrs 15 mins.

-This train serves one of the busiest corridor of migrant laborers movement in India.
+This train serves one of the busiest corridors of migrant laborer movement in India.
 That is from Eastern India to Southern Indian cities of Kochi, Thrissur, Palakkad, Coimbatore, Ongole, Vijayawada, Eluru, Rajahmundry, Vijaynagaram etc.